-Otherwise, navigate to an advertiser or to a specific Google Ads or Microsoft Advertising engine account.
+Otherwise, navigate to an advertiser or to a specific Google Ads, Microsoft Advertising, or Yahoo!
+Japan engine account.

 Click the Engine accounts, Campaigns or Ad groups tab.

-If you navigate to a Google Ads engine account or lower, you can click the Keywords tab.
+If you navigate to an engine account or lower, you can click the Keywords tab.